 There are two main types of implant dentures, removable and fixed implant-supported dentures.
 With both options the implants provide increased retention and support for the denture.
 Implant supported dentures are much more retentive than traditional dentures and therefore you do not have to worry about them slipping out, loosening, or rubbing against your gums and you will not need denture adhesive paste.

 Dental implant restorations are an excellent option for replacing teeth and also provide different restorative options.
-If you need implant dentistry in Dallas, contact Trinity Dental Loft, and we will coordinate your treatment and cater to your needs!
+If you need implant dentistry in Dallas, contact our Dallas Dentist at Trinity Dental Loft, and we will coordinate your treatment and cater to your needs!